-It`s able to do this because of being rich in potassium, but this health benefit of celery consumption is due to more than one ingredient that most sufferers of high blood pressure are not aware of.
+It`s able to do this because of being rich in potassium, but this high blood pressure treatment natural foods, celery consumption is due to more than one ingredient that most sufferers of high blood pressure are not aware of.

 One such ingredient is called phthalide.

 Phthalide (3-n-butylphtalide [3nb] ) is a compound which helps to give celery its unique aroma and taste.